csev/dj4e/assn/dj4e_autos.md

 don't use the generic edit views on your `Make` views you will need to define the appropriate `MakeForm` in your `forms.py` just like in the sample code.
-The best approach is to build your `views.py` *without* using a `forms.py - but you can do it either way.
+The best approach is to build your `views.py` *without* using a `forms.py` - but you can do it either way.

 * Edit the `autos/models.py` file to add Auto and Makes models with a foreign key from Autos to Makes.

 <img src="svg/auto_model.svg" alt="A data model diagram showing Autos and Makes" style="display: block; margin-left: auto; margin-right: auto;align: center; max-width: 300px;">

+* Run the `python3 manage.py check` until you see no errors

-* Run the commands to perform the migrations.
+* Run the `makemigrations` and `migrate`  commands to perform the migrations.

-* Edit `autos/admin.py` to add the Auto and Make models to the django administration interface.
+* Edit `autos/admin.py` to add the Auto and Make models to the Django administration interface.

 * Create a superuser so you can test the admin interface and log in to the application.